 Econometric techniques, which originated in the eighteenth century, have recently gained in popularity for forecasting, Much of the revival of econometrics is attributed to the growth of computer technology.
 The term econometrics refers to the application of mathematical economic theory and statistical procedures to economic data in order to verify economic theorems and to establish quantitative results in economics.
-An econometrician is, therefore, an economist, a statistician and a mathematician, all in one.
-Econometric models take the form of a set of simultaneous equations.
+An econometric models take the form of a set of simultaneous equations.
 The values of the constants in such equations are supplied by a study of statistical time series and a large number of equations may be necessary to produce an adequate model.
 The work of computations is greatly facilitated by electronic data processing equipment like computer etc.,